pathfinder-for-autonomous-navigation/Documentation/source/flight_software/mission_manager.rst

   - **Power up**: This is the first state that occurs upon initialization of the first control cycle.
-    During this mode, each subsystem checks the state of its hardware devices, persistent boot values are pulled from EEPROM (see :doc:`subsystems/eeprom`), and the satellite determines the next mode.
-    The next mode is either "initialization hold" or "deployment".
+    During this mode, each subsystem checks the state of its hardware devices, persistent boot values are pulled from EEPROM (see :doc:`subsystems/eeprom`), and the satellite waits for the end of the contractually-required 30-minute deployment period.
+It then determines the next mode, which is either "initialization hold" or "detumble".

   - **Initialization hold**: If something is wrong with the spacecraft that would impede its ability to make communications with the ground, this mode tries to get the satellite to stop tumbling and generally conserve power to maximize the probability of communication.
 Upon successful communication, the ground is free to command the satellite into any mode.

-  - **Deployment**: During this state, the satellite waits until the end of its 30-minute post-deployment hold period before moving to standby mode.
-This mode is contractually required by our launch provider to prevent damage to the deployer pod or other spacecraft upon power-up of the satellite.
-No radio communications or actuations are permitted during this state.
+  - **Detumble**: During this mode the satellite is reducing its angular rate so that the attitude of the spacecraft is stabilized.

-  - **Standby mode**: No GNC commands are made, and the PAN satellite is put into a power-maximizing orientation.
-A ground command can move the satellite into any state from this state, but the nominal choices are either the "follower" or the "leader close approach" state.
+  - **Standby mode**: No GNC commands are made, and the PAN satellite is put into a power-maximizing orientation by default.
+A ground command can move the satellite into any state from this state, but the nominal choices are either the "follower" or the "leader" state.

 - The "PAN-specific" states, which are very specific to the PAN mission.

-  - **Follower**: During this state the satellite points in a direction to maximize its power generation, but executes propulsion manuevers that match its orbit and phase with the leader and satellite.
+  - **Follower**: During this state the satellite points itself in the direction of the other satellite, and executes propulsion manuevers that match its orbit and phase with the leader and satellite.
 The leader's position is continuously provided via ground uplink to the follower.

-    Once the ground software determines that the two satellites are fairly close together, it can send an uplink command to move the satellite into "Follower Close Approach" state.
+    Once the ground software determines that the two satellites are fairly close together, it can send an uplink command to move the satellite into "Docking" state.
 This determination is dependent on the follower and leader satellites achieving CDGPS lock (see :doc:`subsystems/gps`).

-  - **Follower Close Approach**: The satellite executes terminal guidance to get the satellites within one meter of each other.
-The follower satellite orients itself to point towards the leader satellite.
-    The satellite autonomously transitions into the "Docking" state after a separation of less than 1 meter is achieved.

-  - **Leader Close Approach**: The leader satellite orients itself to point towards the follower satellite.
-    The satellite autonomously transitions into the "Docking" state after a separation of less than 1 meter is achieved.
+  - **Leader**: This state is the same as the follower state except that propulsion commands are disabled.

   - **Docking**: The satellites drift towards each other passively (no propulsive or attitude guidance is applied), with the magnetic docking ports on the ends of the satellites causing the satellites